joelhawksley/identity/components/slides.md

 ^ If these are active record objects, we’d be fetching their entire set of attributes, when we may in fact only need one or two for each object.

-^ In addition, it's unclear where the "pull request" and "issue" variables are coming from, making it difficult to reuse this partial with any amount of confidence.
+^ In addition, it's unclear where the "pull request" and "issue" variables are coming from, making it difficult to reuse this partial with confidence.

 ---